Washington DC Appellate Attorney – District of Columbia Appeals

 Each District of Columbia appeals attorney at Longman & Van Grack regularly seeks and defends appeals at each court in the District of Columbia.
 Before accepting a DC appeal on behalf of a client seeking to overturn a judgment or decision in the District of Columbia Superior Court or District Court for the District of Columbia, Longman & Van Grack’s DC appellate attorneys will first review the trial court’s record and evaluate the strengths of the case and likelihood of success on appeal to the appellate court.

-Longman & Van Grack’s DC appellate attorneys works closely with other lawyers in the litigation group as well as with lawyers in all the Longman & Van Grack’s practice groups.
-If you would like to discuss our assistance with a District of Columbia appeal, call Longman & Van Grack’s appellate attorneys attorneys today at (301) 291-5027 to schedule a consultation in our District of Columbia appeals office (on K Street, NW, Washington, DC).
+Each of Longman & Van Grack’s Washington DC appellate attorney works closely with other lawyers in the firm’s DC civil litigation group as well as with lawyers in all the Longman & Van Grack’s practice groups.
+It is the goal of each DC appellate attorney from our firm to ensure that your appeals case is litigated to the best of our firm’s ability.
+We emphasis attention to detail in each DC appeals case that we are involved in.
+If you would like to discuss our assistance with a District of Columbia appeal, call Longman & Van Grack’s DC appellate attorneys attorneys today at (301) 291-5027 to schedule a consultation in our District of Columbia appeals office (on K Street, NW, Washington, DC).

 With Offices in Bethesda, MD and Rockville, MD, the attorneys at Longman & Van Grack assist clients throughout Washington, DC and Maryland including Montgomery County, Howard County, Prince George’s County, Chevy Chase, Darnestown, Gaithersburg, Germantown, Potomac, Silver Spring, and Wheaton.
 Hiring an attorney is an important decision which should not be based solely on advertising.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters, and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.